-If the total is more than that total annual cost on ComparePower, it is time to switch.
+It is time to switch if the total is more than the total annual cost on ComparePower.

 To get out of an electricity contract without an early termination fee, you must move out.

-The scenario is common when couples divorce, when a household member is called to military service, or when a roommate moves out.
+The scenario is common when couples divorce, a household member is called to military service, or a roommate moves out.

 If you live in a household with two or more people, you can cancel your electricity contract and have someone else take over in their name with another provider.

-Another member of your household can then place a move-in order on ComparePower for the same address with a new provider.
+Another household member can then place a move-in order on ComparePower for the same address with a new provider.
 Make sure to select “move-in” as the order type at checkout.

-Call your electric provider to request that service be turned off and canceled by a certain date due to you moving out.
-This is how you prevent interruption of service and get the bill out of your name.
+Call your electric provider to request that service be turned off and canceled by a specific date due to moving out.
+This is how you prevent service interruption and get the bill out of your name.

-There will be a new provider servicing your home and the electricity bill will no longer be in your name but in the name of the other member of the household.
+There will be a new provider servicing your home, and the electricity bill will no longer be in your name but in the name of the other household member.

 This is not meant as a way to avoid paying your bills.
 You should always pay your electric bill to remain in good standing with the electric company and enjoy low rates without upfront deposits.